 After taking it in, head back down Bear Gulch for a 1.5-mile round trip hike.
 Alternatively, head north on Rim Trail above the west side of Bear Gulch, hiking 0.4 miles to a T-junction with High Peaks Trail where you can turn right and descend 0.3 miles down into Bear Gulch, 0.2 miles from the trailhead.
 Of course High Peaks Trail can also be used to reach the top of the Pinnacles.
 Cross the high peaks and descend Condor Gulch Trail to return to the trailhead for a 6-mile loop.

 However you choose to hike to and from Bear Gulch Reservoir, the trek will be a memorable one.
 All trail junctions are clearly marked, and the surrounding landscape is unique and exciting.
 No permit is required to hike to Bear Gulch Reservoir.
 Pinnacles National Park has an entrance fee ($20 as of 2017).
 National Park Service passes may be used in place of the fee to gain entry.
 Dogs and bikes are prohibited on this loop.

-To get to the trailhead: Take the 101 Freeway north to King City and exit on Fist Street, exit 281.
-Turn right at the end of the ramp, heading north on First street for 1.3 miles.
+To get to the trailhead: Take the 101 Freeway north to King City and exit onto First Street (exit 281).
+Turn right at the end of the ramp, heading north on First Street for 1.3 miles.
 The road makes a sharp right turn and becomes Lyons Street/Country Road G13.
 Take G13 out of the city, northeast for 14.3 to a T-junction with Route 25.
 Turn left and drive 14.2 miles to an intersection with Route 146.
-Turn left on 146, following signs for Pinnacles National Park, and drive 3.8 miles west into the park, passing the general store and campground on the left to reach the East Entrance Station after 2.5 miles.
+Turn left onto Route 146, following signs for Pinnacles National Park.
+Drive west into the park, passing the general store and campground on the left to reach the East Entrance Station after 2.5 miles.
 Pay the entry and proceed another 1.3 miles to the only real intersection on the park road.
 Make a left and drive south for another 1.4 miles to the Bear Gulch Day Use Area at road’s end.

 Trailhead address: Pinnacles National Park, Paicines, CA 95043